CentOS - Installing nginx via yum

 Once the gpg-key has been imported, the installation should proceed as expected.

 This will install any dependencies that Nginx requires and actually incorporates the experimental Perl module.
-You can read more documentation about this feature as well as many others at Nginx's English Wiki.
+You can read more documentation about this feature as well as many others at the Nginx Community Wiki.

 You may need to open ports in your server's firewall to allow connections to nginx on port 80 (and 443 if you intend to enable SSL).
 You can use the instructions in this article to open the required ports.